agustinelson/Data_Analysis/README.md

 # Data_Analysis
-This  is a private repositare for Data Analysis class
+This  is a private repository for Data Analysis class